elliewix/LIS452-Spring2017Lectures/readme.md

 Textbooks:

+All book references are for Zelle, Python for Everyone chapters are marked with PfE.

 1. Zelle, John.
 (2010).
 Python Programming: an introduction to computer science.
 (SECOND edition).
 Franklin, Beedle & Associates Inc.
 2. Python for Everyone (http://pythonlearn.com/book.php and https://books.trinket.io/pfe/index.html) This a free book available online or for purchase.
 These chapters are optional and meant to provide additional information and context if desired.